---

 Each stage of growth demands a tailored funding approach.
 Early-stage startups may benefit from accelerators and crowdfunding platforms to validate their ideas, while scaling businesses often require institutional rounds to fuel expansion.
 Exploring the [pros and cons of local vs global investors](https://qubit.capital/blog/local-vs-global-investors-pros-cons) can also enrich your perspective.

-A well-structured business plan is the cornerstone of investor readiness.
+A well-structured business plan is the cornerstone of your IR target readiness.
 It should clearly outline your startup’s mission, market analysis, revenue model, and growth strategy.
-Investors want to see that you’ve thoroughly researched your industry and identified a sustainable path to success.

 Transparency in financial reporting is non-negotiable when seeking investment.
 Investors will scrutinize your financial statements to assess your startup’s stability and potential for profitability.
 Organize your records meticulously, ensuring they reflect accurate revenue, expenses, and projections.